RakhithJK/Handbrake-wiki/Home.md

-## HandBrake User Manual
+## HandBrake Documentation

-The HandBrake User Manual is available at https://handbrake.fr/docs
+HandBrake Documentation is available at https://handbrake.fr/docs

 Please be aware that the new documentation is still in beta and parts of it are incomplete.